 12. Leiden

-I’m definitely not to be biased here, but Leiden is a beautiful place to visit.
+I swear I’m not biased here, because Leiden is a beautiful place to visit.

-It has the most canals in the Netherlands after Amsterdam, and it’s home to 15 great museums.
+It has the most canals in the Netherlands after Amsterdam and is home to 15 great museums.

 13. ‘s-Hertogenbosch (Den Bosch)

-The city is a mix of old and typically medieval buildings, canals, a beautiful cathedral and also very modern and trendy architecture.
+The city is a mix of old and typically medieval buildings, canals, a beautiful cathedral, and very modern and trendy architecture.

 It’s also home to the bulb houses, which have sat there since the 1980s.

-On your next visit, take a boat trip along the canals and enjoy the absence of hoards of tourists that you usually see in Amsterdam.
+On your next visit, take a boat trip along the canals and enjoy the absence of hordes of tourists you usually see in Amsterdam.

-You can also visit St. John’s Cathedral and take a walk or cycle to take in all of the amazing architecture.
+You can also visit St. John’s Cathedral and walk or cycle to admire its amazing architecture.

 14. Maastricht

-Maastricht is often forgotten, seeing as it’s so far away from the capital.
+Maastricht is often forgotten because it’s so far from the capital.

-However, with lots of medieval architecture and plenty to do, this is one city that should definitely be on your list!
+However, with its lots of medieval architecture and plenty to do, this city should definitely be on your list!

-It’s especially popular with students and is so close to Belgium and Germany that it’s the perfect place to go if you want to hop over the border.
+It’s especially popular with students and is so close to Belgium and Germany that it’s the perfect place to go if you want to cross the border.

 READ MORE | A day trip to Maastricht: what to see, do and eat

-Marvel at the gorgeous architecture as you take a walk around the city, visit the flea markets, go to the market square, visit some museums, and drink on the terraces!
+Marvel at the gorgeous architecture as you walk around the city, visit the flea markets, visit the market square, visit some museums, and drink on the terraces!

 15. Naarden

-Naarden is a small town close to Amsterdam.
-It’s pretty well known due to those popular pictures showing the shape of the town.
+Naarden is a small town near Amsterdam.
+It’s well known due to popular pictures showing its shape.

 It looks this way because, historically, it was part of the Defence Line of Amsterdam, making this fortified town even more beautiful and interesting than it was already.

-Apart from taking a drone shot, or maybe not, as the residents may find that a bit annoying at this point, you can check out Vestingmuseum.
+Apart from taking a drone shot, or maybe not, as the residents may find that a bit annoying, you can check out Vestingmuseum.

-It is dedicated to the town’s defence history; visit one of the oldest churches in the Netherlands, just walk around and take in the sites, or go for food and drink in one of the many cafés and restaurants.
+It is dedicated to the town’s defence history.
+Visit one of the oldest churches in the Netherlands, walk around and take in the sights, or go for food and drink in one of the many cafés and restaurants.

 16. Hoorn

 The beautiful little town of Hoorn is located in Noord-Holland, near Lake IJsselmeer.
-Not only is it picturesque, but it’s also close to a lake, sand dunes and the countryside.
+It is not only picturesque but also close to a lake, sand dunes, and the countryside.

-This makes Hoorn a popular place to go for water sports — staycation, here we come!
-Hoorn is great to walk or cycle around, and there are museums, a shopping area, restaurants, and cafés — what more could we want?
+This makes Hoorn a popular place for water sports — staycation, here we come!
+Hoorn is great for walking or cycling, and there are museums, a shopping area, restaurants, and cafés — what more could we want?

 17. Utrecht

-Utrecht is a beautiful and typically Dutch city that is often forgotten (Amsterdam and Rotterdam seem to rule the roost).
+Utrecht is a beautiful and typically Dutch city, often forgotten (Amsterdam and Rotterdam seem to rule the roost).

-Once the religious capital of the Netherlands, this quaint, medieval city radiates around the Dom Tower — the tallest church tower in the Netherlands.
+Once the religious capital of the Netherlands, this quaint, medieval city radiates around the Dom Tower, the tallest church tower in the country.

 There’s no shortage of interesting things to do and see in this historic city.